 Who doesn’t like receiving a bunch of flowers?
-Sorry to put a damper on things, however, eventually, they wilt and die.
+Sorry, to put a damper on things; however, eventually, they wilt and die.
 The flowers go from smelling lovely and sweet to stinking something rotten!
-So I made some map
+So I made some paper map roses.

-How to Make Simple but Beautiful Map Roses
+How to Make Paper Roses With Old Maps

-Paper flowers may not compare to the real thing but they still add a bit of colour and glamour to a home.
+Paper flowers may not compare to real life but they still add colour and glamour to a home.
 They also make me smile when I spot them.

-This being an upcycling blog and because I have a bit of an obsession with using old maps in my crafting, I chose to use them to make these paper flowers.
+This is an upcycling blog, and because I am obsessed with using old maps in my crafting, I chose to use them to make these paper flowers.

-The map roses are really simple to create and I think they look gorgeous.
-You can show them all together in a bunch, or just stick one in a milk bottle on its own.
+The map roses are simple to create, and I think they look gorgeous.
+You can show them all together in a bunch or stick one in a milk bottle.

 What you need to make map roses